WuraolaOyewusi/pandas-web/source/community/team.md

 _pandas_ is made with love by more than [1,500 volunteer contributors](https://github.com/pandas-dev/pandas/graphs/contributors).

-If you want to support pandas development, you can find information at the [Donate page](../donate.html).
+If you want to support pandas development, you can find information in the [donations page](../donate.html).

 ## Maintainers